knative/serving/docs/spec/normative_examples.md

 Once the update has been completed, if the latest ready revision is the same as the current revision, the names `current` and `latest` will point to the same revision.
-The name `next` is inactive until you're rolling out a revision again.
+The name `candidate` is inactive until you're rolling out a revision again.

 Note that throughout this whole process, `latest` remains pointing to the latest ready revision of the service.
 This allows your team to continue to pre-check